Why You Need NICET-Certified and Factory-Trained Technicians for Your Fire & Life Safety Systems

 Founded in 2002, Performance Systems Integration (PSI) is the premier fire and life safety systems vendor of the Pacific Northwest.
 Offering a single-point-of-management for fire protection and compliance services and solutions, our NICET-certified technicians routinely service schools, property management, hotels, hospitals, and other businesses throughout Oregon and Washington.

 Committed to providing the best code compliance solutions in the industry, we have certified staff on-call 24/7 to resolve any fire or life safety emergency service call.
-For more information about our services, or to schedule a free life safety and code compliance analysis in the Pacific Northwest, call our Oregon/SW Washington Office at (503) 512-5812, or our Washington State Office at (425) 947-1149, or contact us online.
+For more information about our services, or to schedule a free life safety and code compliance analysis call PSI at 503.641.2222, or contact us online.